 One of the secrets to aging gracefully is regular exercise.
-Researchers at McMaster University found that people over the age of 40 who exercise regularly have healthier skin.
-It’s closer in composition to 20 and 30-year-old skin.
+Researchers at McMaster University found that people over the age of 40 who exercise regularly have healthier skin, closer in composition to 20 and 30-year-old skin.

-Exercise doesn’t have to be limited to going to the gym.
-There are several forms of aerobic exercise, better known as cardio, that you can do at home to help keep your heart and lungs healthy.
+Exercise doesn’t have to be limited to going to the gym!
+There are several forms of exercise, that you can do at home to help keep your heart and lungs healthy.

-Sets of jumping jacks, mountain climbers, and jogging in place are a few examples.
+Sets of jumping jacks, mountain climbers and jogging in place are a few examples.
 Stretching is another form of exercise that helps us age gracefully.
 Flexibility exercises help to reduce our chances of muscle cramps and joint pain.
-They also help increase our range of motion and maintain our flexibility for everyday things like tying shoes.
+Stretching also helps increase our range of motion and maintain our flexibility for everyday things like tying shoes.

 2. Stress Less

 We can’t always control what happens to us in life, but we can control our reaction.
-One study says excessively worrying about things like your job, finances, or relationships can lead to those issues showing on our faces.
+One study says excessively worrying about things like your job, finances, or relationships can affect the appearance of our face and our overall health.

-Stress can take a toll on your skin through wrinkles, bags under the eyes, flaky skin, and acne.
-Manage stress by learning how to say “no” and not taking on too much in your professional or personal life.
+Stress can take a toll on your skin through wrinkles, bags under the eyes, flaky skin, hair loss and acne.
+Manage stress by allowing yourself to say “no” and not taking on too much in your professional and personal life.
 If you can’t change the situation, consider changing how you react by adjusting your standards and practicing gratitude.
 When everyday demands cause stress, take a quick moment to reflect on all the things you appreciate in life.
-Moving more and exercising can help manage your stress, and sedentary activities like meditation have been shown to reduce stress.
+Moving your body and exercising can help to manage your stress.
+There are also activities like meditation that have been shown to reduce stress.